rishikksh20/HiFiplusplus-pytorch/README.md

 This is the unofficial implementation of Vocoder part of [HiFi++ : a Unified Framework for Neural Vocoding, Bandwidth Extension and Speech Enhancement](https://arxiv.org/abs/2203.13086).
 ![](hifiplusplus.png)

-* Currently, this repo is WIP but you can start your training without any error.
 ## Training:
 ```
 python train.py --config config_v2.json